theserverlessway/awsinfo/README.md

 ## Installation

 While you can simply clone the repository and run the `awsinfo.bash` file directly (e.g. by putting it into your `PATH`) the preferred method of installation is going through Docker.
-This allows tight control over everything that is used in `awsinfo` while making it easy for you to install and use.
-In case you install `awsinfo` by clonging the repo make sure you have Bash 4 and the `awscli` installed.
+This allows tight control over everything that is used in `awsinfo` (e.g. Bash Version or other tools that need to be available like gnu time) while making it easy for you to install and use.
+In case you install `awsinfo` by cloning the repo make sure you have Bash 4 and the `awscli` installed.
+Some commands might need specific cli tools as well, check the `Dockerfile` for all the tools that are installed.

 ### Using Docker directly